 Explore the rich heritage of Polynesia while driving your way through the Pacific Islands on your Hawaii ATV Tour.
 Travel through time as you experience thousands of years worth of culture in an untouched Hawaiian jungle where ancient Hawaiians once lived, worked, and played.
 On your adventure, you will drive through the villages of Hawaii, Fiji, Tonga, and Samoa where you will enjoy the adventure of traditional hands-on activities with your Polynesian guides.
 Come on a Big Island ATV Tour with us.

 Spend some time with a highly sought after 4th generation Master Carver direct from Tonga.
 Step back into time and experience the beauty and aloha of the islands by carving your own authentic wood carving in Hawaii.
 We use only top quality wood grown locally on the Big Island.
 Take a piece of Hawaii with you as you carve your own tiki taught from a master carver.
-This Polynesian cultural experience is a wonderful family memory!
+This Polynesian cultural tour is a wonderful family memory!
 Leave the tour with a token of our Aloha that will live on for generations to come from our ‘ohana to yours.

 Additional Tips for Visiting Hawaii’s Big Island with Kids